tschaffter/libsde/README.md

 libSDE implements:

-* 'It&ocirc; and Stratonovich schemes'
+* It&ocirc; and Stratonovich schemes
-* 'Euler-Maruyama, Euler-Heun, derivative-free Milstein and Stochastic Runge-Kutta (SRK15) solvers'
+* Euler-Maruyama, Euler-Heun, derivative-free Milstein and Stochastic Runge-Kutta (SRK15) solvers

 A brief introduction to the simulation of systems of SDEs is given in [Numerical Integration of SDE: A Short Tutorial](http://tschaffter.ch/projects/libsde/cite.php).